The End of Bedwetting

 How to Tell If Your Child Is Dry for Good

 It may happen all at once, or your child's nighttime wetting may start to slow down over several months.
 But when a child stays dry more and more often, parents take notice.
 Could this be the end of bedwetting?

 All kids are different, even when it comes to nighttime wetting.
 Some wet the bed every night, some do it a few times a week.
 Others can go several days without an accident and then wet every night for a week after that.
-Because each child's situation is different, when your child will finally grow out of it depends on a number of factors.
-And the end will happen differently for each child.
+That doesn’t mean there’s anything for you or your child to worry about.
+Bedwetting is natural and goes away naturally too.
+Each child's situation is different.
+When your child will finally grow out of it depends on a number of factors and the end will happen differently for each child.

 "Sometimes kids wake up dry one day and that's it, and some gradually stop wetting so often," says Dr. Charles Shubin, pediatrician and director of pediatrics for Mercy Medical Center Family Care Clinic in Baltimore, MD.
 "It happens different ways for different kids."

 Consider the following factors and how they relate to your child's enuresis.A Look at the Numbers